Graziano Mannari

 Graziano Mannari (born 19 April 1969 in Livorno) is a retired Italian professional footballer, who played as a forward, either as a centre-forward, or as a winger.

 Career

 Throughout his career, Mannari played for 3 seasons (30 games, 3 goals) in the Serie A, for A.C.
 Milan and Parma F.C.

-His most memorable matches for Milan came on the 12 March 1989, in a 4–0 league win against Juventus F.C., in which he scored two goals, and in the club's 1988 Supercoppa Italiana victory, in which he also scored.
+His most memorable matches for Milan came on the 12 March 1989, in a 4–0 league win against Juventus FC, in which he scored two goals, and in the club's 1988 Supercoppa Italiana victory, in which he also scored.

 In 1989, he was called up to the Italy national under-21 football team, but remained on the bench for the two games he was on the roster.